 Holloman Air Force Base is home to the 49th Wing which is responsible for training F-16 pilots, supporting Air Transportable Clinics and Basic Expeditionary Airfield Resources.
 The base is located near Alamogordo, New Mexico, and has a long history of military operations there.

-Find information about Holloman Air Force Base, New Mexico including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Holloman Air Force Base, New Mexico including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units